ONLYOFFICE/Kubernetes-Docs/README.md

 Note: This testing is for informational purposes only and cannot guarantee 100% availability results.
 It may be that even though all checks are completed successfully, an error occurs in the application.
-In this case, more detailed information can be obtained in the application logs.
+In this case, more detailed information can be found in the application logs.

 ### 11. Run Jobs in a private k8s cluster (optional)